Mary Pickford filmography

 Mary Pickford (1892–1979) was a Canadian-American motion picture actress, producer, and writer.
 During the silent film era she became one of the first great celebrities of the cinema and a popular icon known to the public as "America's Sweetheart".
+(Note: "Calling Mary 'America's Sweetheart' was not exactly a stroke of genius.
+I was simply putting down in two words what everyone in America seemed to be thinking about her."